Rockport School: History

-The headmaster is a member of the 16 Group of the Independent Association of Preparatory Schools and the school is represented by the Independent Schools Council (ISC).
-In January 2014 the school became the first school in Ireland, north or south, to be granted regional membership of the international conference of Round Square Schools.
+The Headmaster is a member of the Headmasters' and Headmistresses' Conference (HMC), and the school is represented by the Independent Schools Council (ISC).
+In January 2014, the school became the first school in Ireland, north or south, to be granted regional membership of the international conference of Round Square Schools.
 Global membership of Round Square was conferred upon the school in March 2016.
 In September 2016 Rockport established the first school-based Golf Academy in Ireland.